 Energy Transfer Partners: In early 2014, Energy Transfer Partners (ETP) held an open season to solicit interest in a new 30" pipeline from North Dakota to Patoka, IL.
 In June 2014, ETP announced that they had secured sufficient shipper support to move forward with the project.
 The "Dakota Access" pipeline collects oil north and south of Lake Sakakawea and has the ability to transport up to 520,000 BOPD.
 The project began construction in May 2016 and was placed into commercial service on June 1, 2017.

-In 2018, two formal open seasons were held for additional service on the Dakota Access pipeline.
-Results of the open season have not been made public, but if additional shipper interest exists, the pipeline could be expanded to carry a total of at least 570,000 BOPD.
+In 2018, two successful open seasons were held for additional service on the Dakota Access pipeline.
+With additional shipper commitments, the pipeline was expanded to carry up to 570,000 BOPD.